dawitemu1/LViT-BioClinicalBERT-Mutli-caption-Guided-Medical-image-localization-MCDL-/README.md

 > **Weakly Supervised Multi-Caption Guided Medical Image Localization with BioClinicalBERT**

-This repository contains the official implementation of our NeurIPS 2026 paper on weakly supervised medical image localization using multi-caption guidance and BioClinicalBERT.
+This repository contains the official implementation on weakly supervised medical image localization using multi-caption guidance and BioClinicalBERT.

 ---